 That said, it is important to be informed of every eventuality and possible side effect of any surgery.
 Even though LASIK is performed with a machine, its results will only be as good as the surgeon operating it, and so it is crucial that you choose your LASIK surgeon carefully.

-It is natural to have these concerns, and Dr. Updegraff completely understands where you’re coming from.
+It is natural to have these concerns, and Drs.
+Updegraff and Foster completely understands where you’re coming from.
 More than 15 years ago, Dr. Updegraff had his best friend perform LASIK on his eyes, and even he – a world expert and researcher in LASIK, receiving the procedure from his best friend – remembers how nervous he felt.

-To make your surgery as comfortable and safe as possible, Dr. Updegraff has developed a system of patient care that he generated both from his own experience as a LASIK patient and from the tens of thousands of patients he has treated.
+To make your surgery as comfortable and safe as possible, Drs.
+Updegraff and Foster follow a system of patient care that Dr. Updegraff generated both from his own experience as a LASIK patient and from the tens of thousands of patients he has treated.
 Nothing is rushed, sedation is given, and there is even a staff member dedicated solely to holding your hand and attending to all of your concerns.
 The result is an unparalleled experience that many have tried to duplicate, but few have achieved.
-Dr. Updegraff is extremely comfortable performing LASIK and he enjoys his work.
-Patients often say his calm demeanor and voice are very comforting to them.
+Drs.
+Updegraff and Foster are extremely comfortable performing LASIK and enjoys their work.
 In fact, many patients who were so “eye sensitive” that they couldn’t even wear contacts – much less ever believed they’d be able to receive LASIK – have said it was easier than having a dental cleaning!

 This is very understandable.